raspberrypilearning/morse-code-virtual-radio/worksheet.md

 The other person should:

-- Have a printout of the Morse code tree
+- Have a printout of the Morse Code tree
 - Some paper, a pencil, and an eraser
 - Be able to hear your Morse tones
 - Not be able to see your screen